Fill up on Cretan authenticity in the villages of Chania

-You’ll immediately know you’ve looked into the soul of Chania when you visit its villages.
-And nowhere more so than in the Apokoronas, a collection of 34 settlements built in the shadow or valleys of Crete’s legendary White Mountains or by the coastline.
+You’ll immediately know you’ve looked into the soul of Crete when you visit the villages of Chania.
+And nowhere more so than in the Apokoronas villages, a collection of 34 settlements either by the coast or in the valleys of the legendary White Mountains.

 So close to the city of Chania that you’ll be astonished how completely they’ve kept their traditional ways, the villages radiate all the authenticity of this proud region of Crete.